Written by Medicover Team and Medically Reviewed by

 The term "types of chickenpox" generally refers to the different manifestations and severity levels of the disease rather than distinct subtypes of the virus.
 The primary categories include:

 Varicella, or primary infection, is the initial outbreak of chickenpox.
-This is most common in children and is characterized by a widespread vesicular rash, fever, and malaise.
-The rash progresses through several stages, including macules, papules, vesicles, and finally, crusts.
+This is most common in children and is characterised by a widespread vesicular rash, fever and malaise.
+The rash progresses through several stages, including macules, papules, vesicles and, crusts.

 Breakthrough Varicella